CA4022/CSC1109-Data-Speed-and-Scale/docs/lab5/index.md

 QUESTION: So far, when running distributed code we have been accessing files on our Hadoop cluster.
 However, often, we want the cluster to run computations on files that are on the client's local drive without needing to deploy a whole hadoop cluster.
 Can you figure out how to do this by modifying the code provided?
-(HINT: you can easily broadcast data across a Spark cluster in python using the `sc.broadcast` method)
+(HINT: if you can figure out how to ensure you are reading on your client you can easily split data across a Spark cluster in python using the `sc.parallelize` method)

 ## Further Reading & Examples &nbsp; ##